microsoft/BUILD25-LAB331/docs/docs/getting-started.md

         ;
         ```

+        !!! warning
             This command will take a few minutes to complete.
 While you wait, navigate to the Tavily home page that should already be opened as a tab in your browser.

     2. We will be using [Tavily](https://tavily.com/) to give our deep researcher access to the internet.
 Once on the Tavily page, click the sign up button and create an account.